 - 1. When each stage finishes, a two-beep signal sounds.
 At the end of the program, the oven will beep five times. - 2.
-If the oven door is opened during Stand Time, Kitchen Timer or Delay Time, the time on the display will continue to count down. - Stand time and Delay start cannot be programmed before inverter turbo defrost, sensor or other auto features.
+If the oven door is opened during Stand Time, Kitchen Timer or Delay Time, the time on the display will continue to count down. - 3.
+Stand time and Delay start cannot be programmed before any automatic Function.
 This is to prevent the starting temperature of food from rising before defrosting or cooking begins.
 A change in starting temperature could cause inaccurate results. - 4.
-The maximum programmable time of Standing Time, Kitchen Time or Delay Time is up to 99 minutes and 99 seconds. - 5.
-The Standing time or Delay start feature can only be added to a 2-cycle cooking sequence.
+The maximum programmable time of Standing Time, Kitchen Time or Delay Time is up to 99 minutes and 99 seconds